 First Communions: Have resumed.
 Contact firstname.lastname@example.org for more details.

-Confirmations: Postponed until a later date TBD.
-Families will be notified.
+Confirmations: Have resumed.
 Contact email@example.com for more details.

 Funerals: Must follow the above Mass protocol.
 Contact firstname.lastname@example.org for assistance.